 3. Pick And Stick With A “Take Profit” Point

 In technical terms, it means you have to create a point in your position, where the potential profit will be automatically cashed in.
 If everything goes according to the plan, that is.
 Many beginners don’t use “take profit” points too, and that also results in an accelerated depletion of their accounts.
 They think the market will move in “their” direction for ever.
 Of course it doesn’t.

 What does this mean in real life?
 It means you have to curb down your expectations.
 On anything.
 It’s good to have some expectations, just to be able to measure your efforts, but don’t hold your breath.
 Keep everything in perspective.
 And keep it transparent too.
 Don’t let other people believe you’re gonna be there forever (unless, of course, you do want to be there forever).
 Set a certain point in the future when you’ll be able to say: that’s all that I wanted to do with this job/relationship/experiment.
 Once you reached that point, cash in and move on.

 In terms of personal development, having “take profit” points it’s like saying: ok, I got my paycheck from this experience, now time to move on to the next one.

 4. Control Your Emotions

-What does it mean in real life?
-It means that emotions, as useful as they are as a feedback mechanism, shouldn’t be use as the sole foundation for your actions.
+What does it means in real life?
+It means that emotions, as useful as they are as a feedback mechanism, shouldn’t be used as the sole foundation for your actions.
 A little bit of control must be exerted continuously on emotions.
 Not on how they are formed, but on how they are shaping your real life actions.
 Imagine someone acting exclusively on emotions.
-If he’s frustrated, he yells, If he’s happy, he jumps around.
-No attention whatsoever for his environment, or for the consequences of these actions.
+If he’s frustrated, he yells, if he’s happy, he jumps around.
+No concern whatsoever for his environment, or for the consequences of these actions.